I. What is Oxymoron?

 People hearing without listening,

 People who talk without speaking and hear without listening serve to oxymoronically describe people who live without meaning and connection in their lives.
-Simon and Garfunkel use oxymoron in this song to meaningfully describe a complicated idea of people who communicate but are not truly connected.
+The performer uses an oxymoron in this song to meaningfully describe a complicated idea of people who communicate but are not truly connected.

 VI.
 Related Terms: Oxymoron vs. Juxtaposition

 Juxtaposition is the placement of two different or contradictory elements in close proximity to one another.
 Oxymoron, too, is the placement of contradictory elements side by side.
 The difference between juxtaposition and oxymoron is one of specificity: oxymoron is specifically a phrase containing two contradictory elements, whereas juxtaposition may refer to the position of two different characters, settings, or other plot elements.
 Oxymoron is a specific type of juxtaposition.

 For an example of juxtaposition versus oxymoron, consider a trip to a restaurant:

 The waitress serves a small appetizer of shrimp cocktail alongside a huge appetizer of jumbo shrimp, fried and dipped in three different sauces.
 The person who ordered shrimp cocktail laughs, and says, “Who knew jumbo shrimp were so much bigger?
 They must have the poor shrimp lifting weights!”